Im-ZubairAmin/Employee_Management_System/README.md

 # Employee_Management_System
-A Employee Management System made using HTML, CSS, Bootstrap, PHP, and MariaDB
+A Employee Management System made using HTML, CSS, Bootstrap, PHP, and MySQL